tilznit/luke.htb/README.md

 ![conf](https://user-images.githubusercontent.com/46615118/61739073-55813c80-ad51-11e9-993c-20af1d9555aa.jpg)

 which reveals the root creds `root:KpMasng6S5EtTy9Z` for the Ajenti login on port 8000.
-Upon logginginto Ajenti, we can click on the "Terminal" link at the bottom of the left menu and get an interactive shell. `whoami` shows us as root, so we can easily `cat` for both root.txt and user.txt in their normal hiding places.
+Upon logging into Ajenti, we can click on the "Terminal" link at the bottom of the left menu and get an interactive shell. `whoami` shows us as root, so we can easily `cat` for both user.txt and root.txt in their normal hiding places.

 ![fin](https://user-images.githubusercontent.com/46615118/61740005-3683aa00-ad53-11e9-8611-9787ad67ac78.jpg)